 Floating Doctors provides veterinarians and veterinary students with an opportunity to experience tropical medicine and its unique diseases.
 The veterinarians working here are able to provide much needed care and education to impoverished populations in a practical, hands-on setting.
 In addition to providing vets and students with an unparalleled opportunity for cultural exchange, the Ngäbe people also provide a rare glimpse into their way of life.

 We conduct single-day clinical deployments to communities near our base and multi-day clinics as long as five days to more remote locations, living in villages during the deployment and returning to our base afterwards.

-Most commonly our vets provide preventative care to animals.
-We routinely offer deworming medication and flea prevention for all animals that we see, as the parasite burden for animal patients here is often quite high.
-We also sometimes attend jungle animals that have been tamed in the villages or rescued from poachers for the exotic pet trade.
+Most of the time, our veterinarians provide preventive care to animals.
+As the parasite burden for animal patients here is often quite high, we routinely prescribe deworming medication and flea prevention.
+Occasionally, we treat jungle animals that have been tamed in villages or rescued from poachers.

 In partnership with local veterinary groups, we also conduct several spay/neuter clinics throughout the region.